hajimes/mmh3/paper/paper.md

 ## Internet of Things

 `mmh3` is applicable to the IoT field.
-Shodan uses `mmh3` as its fingerprint for a favicon (i.e., an icon associated with a web page or website)[@shodan_its_2021]. @shodan_we_2020 explained they adopted `mmh3` because it was space efficient and has scalable performance.
+According to @shodan_its_2021, Shodan [@Matherly2017] uses `mmh3` as its fingerprint for a favicon (i.e., an icon associated with a web page or website). @Matherly2024 explained the adoption of `mmh3` due to its speed and compact hash size, noting that cryptographic guarantees provided by `md5` and other hashes were not necessary for their use case.
 ZoomEye, another popular IoT search engine, follows Shodan’s convention.

 As a result, `mmh3` is considered a useful tool for cybersecurity.
 For example, @kopriva_hunting_2021 reported a method of discovering possible